swathi-pasupuleti/titanic-survival-prediction/README.md

 # Titanic Survival Prediction

 ## Description
-This project predicts whether a passenger survived the Titanic disaster or not using machine learning.
+This project predicts whether a passenger survived the Titanic disaster using machine learning.

 ## Dataset
 The dataset contains passenger details like age, gender, class, etc.